Abhimanyuraj8252/QUANTUM-TOOLS/tag-manager-documentation.md

 # Tag Manager System Documentation

 ## Overview
-The Tag Manager system for QUANTUM TOOLS/OMNIFORMA ensures that all pages are properly tagged for analytics tracking and SEO purposes.
+The Tag Manager system for QUANTUM TOOLS ensures that all pages are properly tagged for analytics tracking and SEO purposes.
 It integrates with Google Tag Manager and provides a visual interface to monitor tag status.

 ## Features
 - Automatic page tagging